-Willamette has an 11:1 student-faculty ratio, the average class size is 17, and none of our classes are led by graduate teaching assistants.
+Willamette has a 10:1 student-faculty ratio, the average class size is 17, and none of our classes are led by graduate teaching assistants.
 What’s more, our physical spaces on campus are designed for interaction.
 Faculty offices line our academic hearths, which are focal points for studying, discussion, and get-togethers with instructors over pizza.

 Outside of class, students engage with professors through abundant research offerings.
 Some of the most innovative programs include the Liberal Arts Research Collaborative, where students and professors work side by side on cross-disciplinary arts, humanities, and social science projects; the Science Collaborative Research Program, which allows students to work directly with faculty in the natural sciences; and the Carson Undergraduate Research Program, which pays students to undertake scholarly, creative, or professional research projects around the globe, all while guided by faculty advisors.